Circulation Problems and Foot Ulcers

 Overpronation occurs when the foot rolls inward excessively when walking or running, placing uneven stress on bones, ligaments, and tendons.
 Common causes of overpronation include flat feet, ligament laxity, obesity, pregnancy changes, ankle injury, and footwear that lacks adequate support.
 These mechanics can contribute to heel pain, arch strain, shin discomfort, knee symptoms, and abnormal shoe wear.
 A podiatrist evaluates overpronation through history, gait analysis, and examination of alignment and joint motion.
 Treatment focuses on restoring balanced mechanics and reducing strain on the lower extremities.
 Options include custom orthotics, changes in footwear, activity modification, and strengthening programs supervised by a podiatrist.
 Bracing or surgery may be needed when structural deformity is present and symptoms persist.
 If you are experiencing symptoms of overpronation, it is suggested that you make an appointment with a podiatrist for an exam, diagnosis, and treatment.

-If you have any concerns about your feet, contact Mack Jay Groves IV, DPM from Practice.
+If you have any concerns about your feet, contact Mack Jay Groves IV, DPM from Groves Foot & Ankle.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Biomechanics in Podiatry